thedigbee/actions/README.md

 First, it builds & publishes the Docker image of a specific service to the Github's Docker registry.

-Then, it recreates and restarts the associated Docker container s that the new image takes effect.
+Then, it recreates and restarts the associated Docker container so that the new image takes effect.

 ### Example usage in a workflow file